-7.13.1.
-The Director may prescribe contract management procedures for all government contracts.
-These procedures may include, but are not limited to:

-(a) establishing payment benchmarks to assure the state receives value prior to remitting payment; (b) conducting regular meetings between spending unit and vendor to assess contract performance; (c) training spending unit personnel to manage contracts; or (d) using the Office of Technology Project Manager for its projects.
+- 7.13.1 For contracts for commodities and services in the amount of \$1 million or less, the Director may prescribe contract management procedures for all state contracts, except government construction contracts.
+These procedures may include, but are not limited to: - (a) establishing payment benchmarks to assure the State receives value prior to remitting payment; - (b) conducting regular meetings between spending unit and vendor to assess contract performance; - (c) training spending unit personnel to manage contracts; or - (d) using the Office of Technology Project Manager for its projects. - 7.13.2 For contracts for commodities and services in an amount exceeding \$1 million, the following contract management procedures apply: - a.
+Post Award Conferences.